douglasmiranda/ddpt/{{cookiecutter.django_project_name}}/deployment/README.md

 ## Provisioning

-Provisioning can be many things in I.T. but here we're talking about provision a server/instance with the appropriated operational system.
+Provisioning can be many things in I.T. but here we're talking about provision a server/instance with the appropriated operating system.
 Let's be specific, we're talking about creating a server with Debian Stretch, so you can ssh into it and do the things you want.

 I'm going to use a tool called Terraform to create our Debian instance on Digital Ocean and/or Linode.